How to Optimize for Mobile ECommerce and Boost Sales

 Customers are using mobile devices to find goods and brands online, no matter where they are.
 As an eCommerce brand, this gives you the opportunity to take advantage of mobile SEO and attract more users to your website.

-If you have been sleeping on mobile optimization, now is the time to wake up and get ahead of the game.
+If you’ve been sleeping on mobile optimization, now is the time to wake up and get ahead of the game.
 With so many potential customers looking for products like yours on mobile, you can’t afford not to get a piece of that pie.

 You should ask yourself:

-- Are your images, and videos, and other content loading properly?
+- Are my images, videos and other content loading properly?

 - Can users easily click on the pages and links on my site?